 What might I experience by taking part?

 Michelle Eyre has witnessed first-hand the remarkable stories that have come out of this project.
-As Discovering Prayer’s Chief Prayer Officer, Michelle has spent time as a nun, learning from the wisdom of fellow nuns and monks.
+As Discovering Prayer’s founder, Michelle has spent time as a nun, learning from the wisdom of fellow nuns and monks.
 She is also the author of the free guide to prayer which lists the ways you can make your prayer richly rewarding, as many other people have found it to be.

 Your own experience is likely to be as individual as you, and one of the most encouraging outcomes of Thy Kingdom Come is hearing how lives have been transformed – from big changes, to even just small alterations to daily life – bringing peace and support to so many people.
-As Lesley Hamilton, from Glasgow said:
+As Lesley Hamilton from Glasgow said:

 What you can almost definitely expect is that Thy Kingdom Come will help you to establish a comfortable routine that works for you.
 It will deepen your own relationship with God, and you can use it to help others discover prayer too; we are offering recordings of prayer sessions to help you remember to pray for five friends.